kinesiatricssxilm14/CodeRepoQA/README.md

 "[CodeRepoQA: A Large-scale Benchmark for Software Engineering Question Answering](https://arxiv.org/abs/2412.14764)"

-We crawled a total of thirty GitHub open-source repositories and extracted and filtered a total of 585,687 issues as a multi-turn dialogue dataset.
+You can get access to the dataset by: https://drive.google.com/drive/folders/19-7gqlcYuwbbHAqYyzMMov7tuTTwHfcY?usp=sharing We crawled a total of thirty GitHub open-source repositories and extracted and filtered a total of 585,687 issues as a multi-turn dialogue dataset.
 We performed the crawling in August 2024.